“There is another world, but it is in this one.” — William Butler Yeats

 ‘No, no, no,’ he laughs, and I can tell he is nervous, ‘this isn’t a two-way street.’

 ‘Tell me about it.
-I can hardly make you laugh, whereas you wrote my way to your place.
+I can hardly make you laugh, when you wrote my way to your place.
 Life really is stranger than fiction, or maybe it overlapses it.’

 ‘Mia, I didn’t write anything about you coming here,’ he says and lies down on the couch, staring blankly at the ceiling.

-I reach for his pack of cigarettes, take one out and sit down on the floor, taking it all in.
+I reach for his pack of cigarettes, take one out and sit down on the floor.

 ‘So how did I get here then?’

 ‘I’m not sure, but I’m not surprised either.
-I told you that I am right and you will always be a part of me.
 But take a look,’ he says and points at his laptop.
 ‘Have a read.
-I wrote that about an hour ago.’
+I just wrote that when I got in.’

 ‘Weren’t you going to die or something?’
 I mumble and take a seat, then go through his text.